PrashantSinghT99/Prashant-Singh/README.md

 - 🤝 I’m looking for help with **building applications for the future.**

-- 💬 Ask me about **Angular, Typescript, Javascript, Html/Css, UI&API Automation**
+- 💬 Ask me about **Javascript,React,Angular, Typescript, Javascript, Html/Css, UI&API Automation**

 - 📫 How to reach me **prashantsinghtariyal@gmail.com**